-The 2020 compensation program was heavily weighted towards performance-based compensation utilizing several different performance metrics.
-The mix of cash versus equity-based incentive awards, fixed versus variable compensation, and service-based vesting versus performance-based vesting of equity incentive awards was designed to ensure that management was, and remains, appropriately incentivized across a number of different business and economic environments.
+The 2021 compensation program was heavily weighted towards performance-based compensation utilizing several different performance metrics.
+The mix of cash versus equity-based incentive awards, fixed versus variable compensation, and service-based vesting versus performance-based vesting of equity incentive awards was designed to ensure that management was, and remained, appropriately incentivized across a number of different business and economic environments.
 In addition, our program included both internal performance measures as well as external performance metrics to ensure that our executives were focused on the Company's goals as well as its position in the market.
 The following is a summary of the key elements (a more detailed description of each element is provided below):

-Component Description Objective Strategic Rationale Base Salary Fixed cash compensation Provide competitive fixed compensation considering the job responsibilities, individual performance, skills and experience Designed to attract and retain executives with the experience to implement the Company's growth strategy Annual Performance Cash Awards Cash compensation with 80% tied to achievement of pre-determined performance goals and 20% tied to qualitative performance In 2020, COVID-19 presented unique challenges that caused the Committee to modify this structure to reflect changes to the Company's near-term priorities Provide variable incentives that may vary significantly year to year based on our annual results and specific strategic goals for the specific year Motivates the achievement of short-term corporate objectives that are aligned with our annual budget and business plan and aligns executive and shareholder interests Long-Term Fixed Equity Awards Annual equity awards with time-based vesting equally over a three-year period Supplement fixed compensation with long-term compensation to enhance retention and encourage long-term growth Aligns executive and shareholder interests and rewards long-term stock performance Long-Term Performance- Based Equity Awards Annual equity award with three-year cliff vesting based on TSR measured against the US MSCI Index and triple-net REIT peers Provide a significant portion of total potential compensation tied to long-term stock performance Aligns executive and shareholder interests and rewards long-term stock performance with no payout for under-performance
+Component Description Objective Strategic Rationale Base Salary Fixed cash compensation Provide competitive fixed compensation considering the job responsibilities, individual performance, skills and experience Designed to attract and retain executives with the experience and skills necessary to implement the Company's growth strategy Annual Performance Cash Awards Cash compensation with 90% tied to achievement of pre-determined performance goals and 10% tied to qualitative performance Provide variable incentives that may vary significantly year to year based on our annual performance and specific strategic goals for the specific year Motivates the achievement of short-term corporate objectives that are aligned with our annual budget and business plan and aligns executive and shareholder interests

+Component Description Objective Strategic Rationale Long-Term Fixed Equity Awards Annual equity awards with time-based vesting equally over a three-year period Supplement fixed compensation with long-term vesting to enhance retention and encourage long-term growth by subjecting recipients to the same market fluctuations as shareholders Aligns executive and shareholder interests and rewards long-term stock performance Long-Term Performance- Based Equity Awards Annual equity award with three-year cliff vesting based on TSR measured against the US MSCI Index and triple-net REIT peers Provide a significant portion of total potential compensation tied to superior long-term stock performance Aligns executive and shareholder interests and rewards long-term stock performance with no payout for under-performance and capped payouts during periods of negative absolute TSR